JulienGenovese/my_lectures/README.md

 # MY LECTURES

-In this repository I put all the lectures that I do for my conferences. :v:
+In this repository I put all the lectures that I'm doing for my conferences. :v: